 The discovery of the Higgs boson in 2012 was just the beginning for the LHC physics program.
 The CMS Collaboration plans to continue taking data through at least 2035.
 The discovery possibilities are astounding!

-he D0 collaboration is completing analysis of a dataset acquired during 2001-2011.
-Prof. Adams was one of the collaboration's experts on Monte Carlo simulations and searches for new physics signatures.
-In 2007-2009, he was the co-leader of the D0 New Phenomena physics group that produced approximately one quarter of the experiment's papers during that time.
+The D0 collaboration completed data taking in 2011.
+Prof. Adams was one of the collaboration's experts on Monte Carlo simulations and searches for new physics signatures, serving as co-convenor of each of these groups.
 Prof. Adams' research with the D0 Collaboration led to results on the search for new physics in long-lived particles and studies of top pair production.
-In 2006, he performed a search for a neutral, long-lived particle decaying to two muons using data from D0 (PRL 97, 161802 (2006)).
-In 2008, work was completed on measuring top pair production in a final state involving a tau lepton, an electron or muon, two b-quarks and several neutrinos was incorporated into three papers (two in Physics Letters B and one in Physical Review D) including searches for a charged Higgs boson.
+He pioneered a search for a neutral, long-lived particle decaying to two muons using data from D0 (PRL 97, 161802 (2006)).
+The measurement of top pair production in a final state involving a tau lepton, an electron or muon, two b-quarks and several neutrinos was incorporated into three papers (two in Physics Letters B and one in Physical Review D) including searches for a charged Higgs boson.

 Prof. Adams is a Fellow of the American Association for the Advancement of Science and a member of the American Physical Society, the European Physical Society, Sigma Xi, the American Association of Physics Teachers, the Society for Science at User Research Facilities, and the Tallahassee Scientific Society.
 Prof. Adams has a long-time engagement in faculty governance with the FSU Faculty Senate.
 During 2017-19, he served as President of the Faculty Senate and as a member of the FSU Board of Trustees.